microbiome/OMA/16_microbiome_community.md

 # Cross-correlation

-With cross-correlation analysis, we can analyze how strongly and how different variables are associated between each other.
-For instance, we can analyze if higher presence of specific taxon equals to higher level of biomolecule.
+With cross-correlation analysis, we can analyze how strongly and how differently variables are associated between each other.
+For instance, we can analyze if higher presence of a specific taxon equals to higher levels of a biomolecule.

 Here, we analyze associations between taxa correlate and lipids.
 Data is from following publication Lahti _et al_.
 (2015) [Associations between the human intestinal